mo7morad/Fundamentals_RoadMap/Fundamentals/Coding/README.md

 ---

-**Explore the sub-folders to see individual project details and instructions.**
+**Explore the rest of the folders to see the other content each folder named, and has its own readme.**